buhuipao/anyproxy/README.md

 - **Authentication failed**: Verify usernames and passwords in configs
 - **Certificate errors**: Ensure certificate matches domain/IP
 - **Transport mismatch**: Ensure Gateway and Client use the same transport type
+- **Web interface 404**: Verify web.enabled is true and ports are accessible

 ## 🔗 Integration